pwhb/parthenon/kindness-saga/funogods/draft.md

 ## Chapter II - Wavelength of Justice [Art]

 I hated shrinks.
-They acted like they could fix people like a mechanic fixed an engine.
+They acted like they could fix people like a mechanic would fix an engine.
 I was not an engine.
 I was just a creative little brat.
 The beauty of an engine lies in its mechanical nature while mine lies in organic nature that other organic creatures like my parents failed to grasp.
 It started with me siding with the girl who was bullied at school.
 I could tell they had been bullying her for a long time.

 "Aria, did you really see them hurting her?" the teacher asked.